Gamer08YT/ByteCNC/CONTROLLER.md

 ### Software
 As Software i use LinuxCNC running on a Lenovo Thinkcenter.

-To adopt the card i use following project https://github.com/Peter-van-Tol/LiteX-CNC
+To adopt the card i use following project https://github.com/Peter-van-Tol/LiteX-CNC wich simulates a Mesa Driver.